95% Of Citizens Satisfied With Police Services - UrduPoint

 95% Of Citizens Satisfied With Police Services

-As many as 95 percent citizens of Islamabad have expressed satisfaction over various services being provided by the police through its facilitation center
+As many as 95 percent citizens of Islamabad have expressed satisfaction over various services being provided by Islamabad police through its facilitation center

-The IGP said that a system had been put in place which served the common citizen on merit and in a fair manner.
-He said that an exemplary one window system had been introduced and there was no need to approach any one to be facilitated from there.
+The IGP said that a system has been put in place which serves the common citizen on merit and in a fair manner.
+He said that an exemplary one window system has been introduced and there is no need to approach any one to be facilitated from there.

-He said that such systems were being introduced in other policing affairs while latest mobile centers were also operational to serve the citizens.
-He said that police services remained suspended for some period due to COVID situation while efforts were being made to provide every possible assistance to the citizens.
+Islamabad police chief said that such systems are being introduced in other policing affairs while latest mobile centers are also operational to serve the citizens.
+He said that police services remained suspended for some period due to COVID situation while efforts are being made to provide every possible assistance to citizens.

-The IGP said that safe road environment had been ensured in the city through safety campaign which helped to reduce the ratio of accidents in last three months.
-He said that funds had been released to Station House Officers (SHOs) to improve services at level of police station.
+The IGP said that safe road environment has been ensured in the city through safety campaign which helped to reduce the ratio of accidents in last three months.
+He said that funds have been released to Station House Officers (SHOs) to improve services at level of police station.

-The IGP said that capacity building programs and refresher courses had been introduced for the policemen while training quality had been also improved.
+The IGP said that capacity building programs and refresher courses have been introduced for the policemen while training quality has been also improved.

 He said that Islamabad police would introduce more reforms and to come up to the expectations of the citizens through hard work.
 Earlier, DIG (Headquarters) also briefed the IGP about the purpose of ceremony.